athena-labz/athena/README.md

 ##### II.
 Conflict Resolutions
 Another important component of DigiServices is the resolution mechanism: a Plutus validator script that redistributes locked tokens from parties based on the input from trusted judges in order to penalize those who did not follow the established rules.
 Judges are very important for the sustainability of the platform, since they are the ones responsible for providing reliable connections between the natural world and the blockchain world.
 As for better evaluating the honesty of platform mediators, judges' CAS scores increase whenever their resolution is not challenged.
 Their increment is proportional to the price of the service mediated.

+***Gabriele ->  please make a numeric example to make the explanation crystal clear

 ##### III.
 Reviews
 After a service is completed or a conflict is resolved, the involved parties must give a review.
 Because DigiServices intends to preserve users' anonymity (**Mateus' Comment** That's my opinion, what do you guys think?) and review manipulation would be undesirable, reviews are matched to DSET tokens.
 Whenever a service is completed, the client and the service provider are forced to distribute 0.5% of the service price, either giving it partially or fully to the other.
 The remaining is burnt.